eric15342335/comp2113-engg1340-group-project/README.md

 Each time when you enter `N: Next Round`, the game data is saved *automatically* in the `saves/` folder.
 See more information on [File I/O part](#file-inputoutput-eg-for-loadingsaving-game-status).

-Table column explaination:
+Table column explanation:

 - `#`: The *index* of the stock.
 You will enter it when you are purchasing/selling a stock.
-- `Category`: The respective *categories* a stock is correspond to.
+- `Category`: The respective *categories* a stock corresponds to.
 Some events are applied to a [specific category](https://eric15342335.github.io/comp2113-engg1340-group-project/events_8h.html#a430b444c74dd3fd1472a31714ec5f1ce) only!
 - `Name`: Self-explainatory.
 - `$Price`: The current price (per unit) of the stock.
-- `Change`: The change of the stock price compared to last round.
+- `Change`: The change in the stock price compared to the last round.
 - `%Change`: The percentage change of stock price.
 - `#Has`: Number of stocks that you can sell.
 - `#Max`: Number of stocks that you can buy.
-This take account of [`trading_fees_percent`](https://eric15342335.github.io/comp2113-engg1340-group-project/main_8cpp.html#a1d043c1c24e1ba3966c9a78f4fcb8316).
+This takes account of [`trading_fees_percent`](https://eric15342335.github.io/comp2113-engg1340-group-project/main_8cpp.html#a1d043c1c24e1ba3966c9a78f4fcb8316).

 Some [additional columns](https://eric15342335.github.io/comp2113-engg1340-group-project/main_8cpp.html#a202ef3d53c7e07383aed69113ccbe680) are hidden, they served for debugging purposes only.